Kadacheahmedrami/responsive_game/README.md

 # responsive

-this app is not responsive
-make use of this information to win the game
+this flutter web-app is not responsive make use of this information to win the game